South Burma (Myanmar) tour

 Overnight: Hpa-an Transport: Minibus, Walk, Meals: B, L, D,

-Set amid dramatic limestone karst scenery including the sacred Zwegabin Mountain, symbol of Karen State and we’ll spend the day exploring Hpa-an’s caves, tunnels, temples and mountains by road, boat and on foot, as well as passing through some of the area’s traditional Karen villages.
+Set amid dramatic limestone karst scenery including the sacred Zwegabin Mountain, the symbol of Karen State and we’ll spend the day exploring Hpa-an’s caves, tunnels, temples and mountains by road, boat and on foot, as well as passing through some of the area’s traditional Karen villages.

 Overnight: Hpa-an Transport: Minibus, Boat, Walk, Meals: B, L,